Front Page Detectives

 The bell was aboard the USS Jacob Jones when it was sunk in 1917.

-Feb.
-25 2024, Published 1:02 p.m.
+July 24 2024, Published 3:02 p.m.
 ET

-Link to FacebookShare to XShare to Email
+Link to FacebookShare to XShare to FlipboardShare to Email

 Article continues below advertisement

 The ship was torpedoed off the Southeastern tip of Great Britain in 1917 while escorting a troop and supplying convoy to France, sailing alone when attacked by a German U-boat.
-Within minutes, it succumbed to the icy waters of the Atlantic, with only 46 of the 103 crew members surviving on three lifeboats.
+Within minutes, the vessel succumbed to the icy waters of the Atlantic, with only 46 of the 103 crew members surviving on three lifeboats.

 "The wreck of the ship is a hallowed war grave and is the last resting place for many of the 64 men who were lost in the sinking.
 U.S. Navy policy is to leave such wrecks undisturbed.
-However, due to risk of unauthorized and illegal salvaging of the ship’s bell, NHHC requested Ministry of Defense assistance," said Sam J. Cox, retired U.S. Navy rear admiral , director of NHHC.
+However, due to risk of unauthorized and illegal salvaging of the ship’s bell, NHHC requested Ministry of Defense assistance," said Sam J. Cox, retired U.S. Navy rear admiral, director of NHHC.

 Expressing gratitude to the SALMO team for their efforts, Cox emphasized the significance of the bell as a memorial to the sailors who sacrificed their lives in defense of both the United States and the United Kingdom.